-Studies suggest that approximately 11 percent of the population suffers from general anxiety disorder at some point during their lifetime.
+Studies suggest that approximately 11 percent of the population suffers from a general anxiety disorder at some point during their lifetime.
 Anxiety may be felt like a general but low sense of unease, or it may come and go in moments of stress.
 For some, anxiety involves panic attacks, events that can closely mimic the symptoms of a heart attack.

 Because anxiety can coincide with rapid heart rate, abnormal heartbeats, lightheadedness, and chest pain, many people wonder if they are having anxiety, a heart attack, or if symptoms indicate an underlying heart problem.
 The question is, what comes first: anxiety or rapid heart rate?
 Here, we discuss some of the clues that may indicate that the heart is the root cause of symptoms.

 Cardiac health and anxiety are interrelated.
 Each can affect the other.
 The best way to get a clear picture of heart rhythm and rate is to monitor the heart for a period of time.
 This can be done with a heart monitor.
 A heart monitor is a small device that records heart rhythm day and night or during active symptoms.
 Capturing heart rhythm over several days or weeks, a doctor can accurately determine which comes first, anxiety or abnormal beats.

 Do you have questions about cardiac symptoms?
 Contact Premier Cardiology Consultants at 516-437-5600 for assistance.

 Once in place and functioning as programmed, a pacemaker can greatly improve your quality of life.
 Like all things new, however, there’s an adjustment period.
 Read our expert guidelines about living with a pacemaker.